Alexis Toth: Conflict with Bishop John Ireland

 As an Eastern Catholic, Toth honored the custom of paying a visit to the local Latin Church bishop in his area, since there was no Eastern Catholic bishop serving in the United States at that time.
-The ordinary of the Roman Catholic Archdiocese of Saint Paul and Minneapolis was John Ireland, who had been attempting to "Americanize" German and other Catholic immigrants, and was hostile to ethnic parishes such as the one in which Toth served.
+The ordinary of the Archdiocese of Saint Paul and Minneapolis was John Ireland, who had been attempting to "Americanize" German and other Catholic immigrants, and was hostile to ethnic parishes such as the one in which Toth served.

 When speaking of their meeting, Toth later claimed that Ireland became angry and threw Toth's priestly credentials onto his table while ardently protesting his presence in the city.
 Toth reported that Ireland said he did not consider Toth or his bishop to be truly Catholic, in clear contradiction of the Union of Uzhhorod and papal decrees to the contrary.
 Toth reported that the conversation became more heated as it progressed, with both men losing their tempers.
 Ireland refused to give Toth permission to serve as a priest in Minneapolis, and furthermore ordered his parishes and priests not to have anything to do with the Ruthenian Catholic priest or his parishioners.
 Although Toth sent letters to his bishop in Hungary, detailing his experience and requesting specific instructions, he reportedly never received a reply.

 Toth came to believe that he and other Eastern Catholic priests in North America were to be recalled to Europe, and their parishioners folded into existing Western Catholic congregations in their respective cities.